aziontech/opennextjs-azion/README.md

 The repository contains two directories:

-- `packages` containing a azion package that can be used to build a Azion Workers-compatible output for Next.js applications.
+- `packages` containing a azion package that can be used to build a Azion compatible output for Next.js applications.
-- `examples` containing Next.js applications that use the above mentioned azion package.

 ### How to try out the `@aziontech/opennextjs-azion` package

-You can simply install the package from npm as specified in the [OpenNext documentation](https://opennext.js.org/azion/get-started).

 #### Preleases